ierazo1/Reusable-Modal/README.md

 # Reusable Modal With Vue 3

-This little project to help understand a way to share a modal component with different views/components using the new <script setup> api from vuejs 3.
+This little project to help understand a way to reuse a modal component with different views/components using the new <script setup> on vuejs 3.